 There are no restrictions regarding eating or drinking.
-If you are taking any medicines you may continue to take these as normal.
+If you are taking any medicines you may continue to take these as normal unless your consultant asks you to stop taking any prior to this scan.

 Please leave any valuables at home.
 You are responsible for all personal items you bring into hospital and the Trust cannot accept responsibility for their loss or damage.